-The majority of the country sits at an elevation that enjoys a warm temperate climate.
+Most of Zambia sits at an elevation that enjoys a warm, temperate climate.
 Sunshine is abundant, humidity is low and temperatures are less extreme than in the lowlands.
 These areas experience a rainy season from October to February, marked by heavy rains and flooding.

-On the other hand, the Zambia's low-slung river valleys experience a typical tropical climate characterised by high temperatures and a lack of a true cold season.
-The rainy period between October and February can feel oppressive, and the sub-standard medical care means that malaria and sleeping sickness are a constant threat.
+On the other hand, Zambia's low-slung river valleys experience a typical tropical climate characterised by high temperatures and a lack of a true cold season.
+The rainy period between October and February can feel oppressive, and the scarcity of good medical care means that malaria and sleeping sickness are a constant threat.
 Expats living in these parts of Zambia should take preventative measures against these diseases.

 The cool season in Zambia is from May to mid-August; temperatures range from 50°F (10°C) to 81°F (27°C).
 Between November and February, the weather in Zambia ranges from 64°F (18°C) to 95°F (35°C).